-Benae Hogan, Lead Case Manager, Middle Georgia Regional Commission, Area Agency on Aging, is an exceptional model of a Case Manager in action.
+Benae Hogan, lead case manager, Middle Georgia Regional Commission, Area Agency on Aging, is an exceptional model of a case manager in action.
 She is compassionate, resilient, knowledgeable, and knows when to empower self-advocacy and when to be hands-on.
-Throughout her 14+ years as a Case Manager, Benae has trained seven Case Managers for other Georgia Area Agencies on Aging, provided 153 assessment trainings for contracted service providers, successfully assisted over 99% of her 785 clients to sustain their social and health needs outside of a long-term care facility, and connected many participants to community services, especially nutrition programs.
+Throughout her 14+ years as a case manager, Benae has trained seven case managers for other Georgia Area Agencies on Aging, provided 153 assessment trainings for contracted service providers, successfully assisted over 99 percent of her 785 clients to sustain their social and health needs outside of a long-term care facility, and connected many participants to community services, especially nutrition programs.

 Recently, a local business made the Agency aware of an older adult selling his furniture with a statement that he had no income, no utilities in his house, needed food, and was not well.
-Through the implementation of Case Management services, it became apparent this person needed intervention immediately.
-After assessment by the Case Manager (Benae), many needs came to the surface.
+Through the implementation of case management services, it became apparent this person needed intervention immediately.
+After assessment by the Benae, many needs came to the surface.
 The older adult was not well and required immediate hospitalization.
-His house was without utilities, meaning there was no running water, electricity, air conditioning, or heat.
+His house was without utilities, meaning there was no running water, electricity, air conditioning or heat.
 He also had a rodent infestation problem.
 He had no income and needed to apply for benefits.
 And finally, he needed access to safe food immediately since he was eating dry-bagged pet food.